uccser/cs4hs/README.md

 Running `generate.py` will produce all the necessary files for the website, that can be copied and placed on the appropriate web server.
 The script will generate HTML pages using Jinja2, and copy all images, files, css, and js into the output folder as well.

     cs4hs/
-    ├── templates/
+    ├── css/
-    │   └── HTML files used by the template engine Jinja2 ├── output/
+    │   └── CSS files
-    │   └── Files produced by the website generator.
-Ignored by Git.
     ├── files/
-    │   └── Files available for download
+    │   └── Files available for users to download
     ├── img/
     │   └── Images files
-    ├── css/
-    │   └── CSS files
     ├── js/
     │   └── JavaScript files
+    ├── output/
+    │   └── Files and folders produced by the website generator (ignored by Git) ├── templates/
+    │   └── HTML files used by the template engine Jinja2 ├── generate.py
-    ├── generate.py
+    ├── LICENSE
     ├── README.md
-    ├── LICENSE
     └── HTML files to be processed

+### Why use a template engine?

+Over the past few years the CS4HS website has been created with 'hard coded' pages (created in the amazing [Brackets](http://brackets.io/)).
+We now want to use a template engine to manage repetitive code, and this small Python script using Jinja2 achieves this.
+This project also prepares us for the website creation aspect of the [CSFG](https://github.com/uccser/cs-field-guide) project.

+### Future plans

+- Use SCSS for managing CSS.

 ## Usage